intocities/ic-embed/README.md

 In conjunction with [Turbolinks](https://github.com/turbolinks/turbolinks) you can keep the instance of the Virtual Tour but change the content on your site<sup>\*</sup>.

 <sup>\*</sup>Be aware of the problem of [keeping an `<iframe>` active during navigation](https://stackoverflow.com/questions/8318264/how-to-move-an-iframe-in-the-dom-without-losing-its-state#answer-8318401).
-Use [this Turbolink version until the PR get's merged](https://github.com/turbolinks/turbolinks/pull/457) to work around that.
+Use [this Turbolinks version until the PR get's merged](https://github.com/turbolinks/turbolinks/pull/457) to work around that.

 ## Development